 Day two: we woke up with the mission to see the summit of Seceda.
 This was by far the most legendary Dolomites scene in my opinion.
 Highly suggest taking the gondola all the way up then hiking around the area.
 Once you see it, you won’t want to leave.
 The most baffling part was that there were merely 20 people total in the area.
 This is why I suggest Alps destinations in the summer.

 There’s only so many photos you can take of the same mountain, but we were in absolute awe of the place.
-These jagged ridges are the poster board of the Dolomites and truly are what make this area so unique.
+These jagged ridges are the poster board of the Dolomites and truly are what makes this area so unique.

 We spent our final day in Dolomiti making a couple hour drive to the iconic Lago Di Braies (Italian) also known as Pragser Wildsee (German).
 If you’re willing to make the trek, it’s definitely worth the view.
 That crystal blue water looked like something out of a storybook.